CompAndSave/hugo-decap-cas/content/posts/printer-ink-scam-outsmart-deceptive-practices-and-save-money.md

 Manufacturers claim this technique enhances the quality of black prints, but YouTuber Fstoppers conducted a test and debunked this claim in their YouTube video 'Printer Ink Scam Myths Tested.'

 The result?
 Your cyan ink runs out faster, and you get fewer pages from your cartridges.

-### 2. Printer Ink Consumption: What You Didn't Know

-Did you know that you might be getting less than you bargained for when it comes to ink?
-Printers have a rather surprising ink consumption pattern.
-Yes, they use ink for printing documents and images – that's the obvious part.
-But there are some aspects that many people aren't even aware of.

-**• Printer Maintenance Cycle**

-We all know that keeping our printers in good shape is important, but what most people miss is how much ink these necessary tasks can actually use.

-According to Rich Sulin, who leads CR's printer-testing program, most people aren't really aware of the maintenance needs of inkjets.
-What might surprise you is that it's pretty typical for an inkjet printer to use as much ink during maintenance as it does for actual printing, as revealed in [Consumer Reports investigation](https://www.consumerreports.org/printers/the-high-cost-of-wasted-printer-ink).

-On top of it, some printers initiate printhead cleaning when you power them off and on, and in some instances, they run a cleaning cycle for every single page you print.
-This has been tested and confirmed in Fstoppers' YouTube video, '[Printer Ink Scam Myths Tested](https://www.youtube.com/watch?v=y1B71C6BV7k&t=17s)'.

-These maintenance actions contribute to higher ink consumption, even if you don't use your printer very often.

-**• Color Mixing in Black and White Prints**

-One reason you may receive fewer pages than the advertised yield is the deliberate use of "cyan color mixing" by printers, even when printing in black and white.

-Manufacturers claim this technique enhances the quality of black prints, but YouTuber Fstoppers conducted a test and debunked this claim in their YouTube video '[Printer Ink Scam Myths Tested](https://www.youtube.com/watch?v=y1B71C6BV7k&t=116s)'.

-The result?
-You might get fewer printed pages than advertised and have to replace your cartridges sooner than planned.

 ### **3. Tactics to Limit Ink Choices**